An Honest Assessment for Residential Remodelers and Commercial GCs

 Jobber does not have a native change order workflow.
 There is no “change order” document type in the system, no formal process for presenting a scope change to the client against the original contract, and no dedicated tracking of change orders versus base contract value across the project financial record.
 Multiple Capterra reviews from GC users specifically name this as a limitation — “working with bigger contractors and multiple change orders gets confusing” is a verbatim user quote from the Capterra platform.

 The standard workaround GCs use in Jobber for change orders is one of two approaches.
 The first is creating a new quote for the additional scope, having the client approve it digitally, and generating a separate invoice for that work when it’s complete.
-This works and creates a signed approval record, but it means the project’s financial picture is spread across multiple Jobber records — the original job and one or more standalone quotes — rather than in a unified project view.
-The second approach is simply adding line items to the existing job record for the additional work, which keeps everything in one record but doesn’t create a formal client approval step for the scope change before work begins — a risk exposure for GCs if the client later disputes the additional charges.
+This works and creates a signed approval record, but it means the project’s financial picture is spread across multiple Jobber records rather than in a unified project view.
+The second approach is adding line items to the existing job record for the additional work, which keeps everything in one record but doesn’t create a formal client approval step for the scope change before work begins — a risk exposure for GCs if the client later disputes the additional charges.

 When the Workaround Is Sufficient

 For a residential remodeling GC running 3 to 8 projects per year where change orders are occasional — a rotted subfloor here, an electrical upgrade there — the new-quote-for-scope-changes workaround is manageable.
-You create a new quote, the client approves it digitally, you have a signed record, and you can track the total project value by looking at the original job plus the approved scope-change quotes.
-It requires some organizational discipline to keep the records connected and to understand the total committed value across all approved scopes, but it works.
+You create a new quote, the client approves it digitally, you have a signed record.
+It requires organizational discipline to keep the records connected and to understand the total committed value across all approved scopes, but it works.

 When the Workaround Breaks Down